On Sample Complexity Upper and Lower Bounds for Exact Ranking from Noisy Comparisons: Lower bound analysis

-\begin{restatable}{theorem}{RestateLBMNL}[Lower bound for the MNL model] Let $\delta\in(0,1/12)$ and given a $\delta$-correct algorithm $\mathcal{A}$ with the knowledge that the input instances satisfy the MNL model, let $N_\mathcal{A}$ be the number of comparisons conducted by $\mathcal{A}$, then $\mathbb{E}[N_\mathcal{A}]$ is lower bounded by Eq. (\ref{Eq:GLB}) with a different hidden constant factor.
-When $\delta \preceq 1/poly(n)$ or $\max_{i,j\in[n]}\{\Delta_i/\Delta_j\} \preceq n^{1/2-p}$ for some constant $p>0$, the sample complexity is lower bounded by Eq. (\ref{Eq:LB}) with a different hidden constant factor. \end{restatable} \begin{proof}[\textbf{Proof sketch}] We prove this theorem by Lemmas~\ref{Lemma:HeadsLowerBound}, \ref{Lemma:LBCoins} and \ref{Lemma:MNLReduction}, which could be of independent interest.
+\begin{restatable}{theorem}{RestateLBMNL}[MNL Lower Bound] Let $\delta\in(0,1/12)$ and given a $\delta$-correct algorithm $\mathcal{A}$ with the knowledge that the input instances satisfy the MNL model, let $N_\mathcal{A}$ be the number of comparisons conducted by $\mathcal{A}$, then $\mathbb{E}[N_\mathcal{A}]$ is lower bounded by Eq. (\ref{Eq:GLB}) with a (possibly) different hidden constant factor.
+When $\delta \preceq 1/poly(n)$ or $\max_{i,j\in[n]}\{\Delta_i/\Delta_j\} \preceq n^{1/2-p}$ for some constant $p>0$, the sample complexity is lower bounded by Eq. (\ref{Eq:LB}) with a (possibly) different hidden constant factor. \end{restatable} \begin{proof}[Proof sketch.]
+We prove this theorem by Lemmas~\ref{Lemma:HeadsLowerBound}, \ref{Lemma:LBCoins} and \ref{Lemma:MNLReduction}, which could be of independent interest.

 Suppose that there are two coins with unknown \textit{head probabilities} (the probability that a toss produces a head) $\lambda$ and $\mu$, respectively, and we want to find the more biased one (i.e., the one with the larger head probability).
 Lemma~\ref{Lemma:HeadsLowerBound} states a lower bound on the number of heads or tails generated for finding the more biased coin, which works even if $\lambda$ and $\mu$ go to $0$.
-This is in contrast to the lower bounds on the number of tosses given by previous works \cite{FULowerBound2012,Lil2014,FKLowerBound2004}, which go to infinity as $\lambda$ and $\mu$ go to 0.
+This is in contrast to the lower bounds on the number of tosses given by previous works \citep{LIL2014,LowerBound2012,FKLowerBound2004}, which go to infinity as $\lambda$ and $\mu$ go to 0.

 \begin{restatable}[Lower bound on number of heads]{lemma}{RestateHeadsLowerBound} Let $\lambda+\mu\leq 1$, $\Delta:=|{\lambda}/({\lambda+\mu})-1/2|$, and $\delta\in(0,1/2)$ be given.
-To find the more biased coin with probability $1-\delta$, any $\delta$-correct algorithm for this problem produces $\Omega({\Delta^{-2}}(\log\log{\Delta^{-1}}+\log{\delta^{-1}}))$ heads in expectation. \end{restatable}
+To find the more biased coin with probability $1-\delta$, any $\delta$-correct algorithm for this problem produces $\tilde{\Omega}(\Delta^{-2}\log\log{\Delta^{-1}}) + \Omega({\Delta^{-2}}\log{\delta^{-1}})$ heads in expectation. \end{restatable}

 Now we consider $n$ coins $C_1,C_2,...,C_n$ with mean rewards $\mu_1,\mu_2,...,\mu_n$, respectively, where for any $i\in[n]$, $\theta_i/\mu_i=c$ for some constant $c>0$.
 Define the gaps of coins $\Delta^c_{i,j} := |\mu_i/(\mu_i + \mu_j)-1/2|$, and $\Delta^c_i := \min_{j\neq i}\Delta^c_{i,j}$.
 We can check that for all $i$ and $j$, $\Delta^c_{i,j} = \Delta_{i,j}$, and $\Delta_i = \tilde{\Delta}_i = \Delta^c_{i}$.